-That’s the scenario without any cleaning steps.
-If you do have some cleaning steps you want to apply, check out this article to see how to set them up.
+A reminder that this scenario does not take advantage of any data cleaning steps.
+This is only the fastest method to importing your raw data to a database.
+If you do have some cleaning steps you want to apply, continue onto the next section.
 All the above steps apply as well, you just have to add the cleaning steps you’d like.

-Now for two fun ways to automatically collect your data whether they’re coming from business partners, customers, or other team members.
+Now let’s focus on how to automatically collect your data whether they’re coming from business partners, customers, or other team members.
 We covered this topic in depth in a previous article, but read on for a condensed version of it.

 Dropmail feels like magic.
 It eliminates traditional the email workflow of receiving data in an email attachment, downloading it, cleaning, and then uploading it to your database every single time.
 Here’s how.